audreybvt/projet_RE_EAU_2025/README.md

 1. Opened individually
 2. Processed
-3. Augmented with model metadata
+3. Augmented with model and scenario metadata
 4. Combined into a single dataset

 Combination is performed using `xarray.combine_by_coords`.
+Note that other metadata are discarded to avoid conflicts.

 ---